Ninoy Aquino International Airport bullet-planting scandal: Complaint by Lane Michael White

 On November 25, the camp of American national Lane Michael White expressed disappointment in the Philippines' justice system, which they perceived to be slow in resolving their laglag-bala case.
 White's camp expected the court to junk the case that day; a counter-motion from former Office for Transportation Security screeners prevented this.
 "Every time we come in here we're expecting it to be dismissed and it just keeps getting kicked down the road so I don't know.
 We have hope in the Lord but our hope in the court system here is fading fast," White's father, Ryan, was quoted as saying in a report from 24 Oras.
 White said his son was already feeling ill due to the stress he was facing from repeatedly having to attend court hearings.
 He also said they were not pleased with President Aquino's recent statement on the incidence of lagla-bala at NAIA.
 "If this is just a few random bandits running around and extorting people, this would have been squashed long ago.
 But the fact that it is still going on means that the entire airport is corrupt," he said.
-Ryan White was alleged to have had a bullet in his luggage when he checked through NAIA last September, possession of which is a crime in Philippine law.
+His son Lane Michael White was alleged to have had a bullet in his luggage when he checked through NAIA last September, possession of which is a crime in Philippine law.
 White's camp was reported to be holding out hope that their case would be resolved the following week.

 On December 10, 2015, the Philippines' National Bureau of Investigation (NBI) pressed charges against OTS employees and PNP-AVSEGROUP officers for allegedly trying to extort money from Lane Michael White.
 The money allegedly asked amounted to ₱30,000.
 They faced charges for Violations of Article V, Section 38 (Liability for Planting Evidence) of Republic Act (RA) No. 10591 (the Comprehensive Firearms and Ammunition Regulation Act); robbery/extortion; and violations of RA No. 7438 and RA No. 3019.
 The Department of Justice dismissed the criminal complaints against the employees in June 2016 due to insufficient proof of evidence that they planted the bullets.